 Try ShipStation V3

 ShipStation V3 allows you to split an order's items into separate shipments within the order instead of splitting the order into multiple orders.
-This allows the order records in ShipStation to always match what you have in your selling channel and produces more accurate order and shipment reports.
+This ensures the order records in ShipStation always match what you have in your selling channel and produces more accurate order and shipment reports.

 To split an order, do the following:

 Select the order to split from the order grid.